cloudwatt/applications/bundle-trusty-mediawiki/README_EN.md

 ### Size of the instance

  Per default, the script is proposing a deployement on an instance type "Small" (s1.cw.small-1).
-Instances are charged by the minute and capped at their monthly price (you can find more details on the [Tarifs page](https://www.cloudwatt.com/fr/produits/tarifs.html) on the Cloudwatt website).
+Instances are charged by the minute and capped at their monthly price (you can find more details on the [Pricing page](https://www.cloudwatt.com/en/pricing.html) on the Cloudwatt website).
 Obviously, you can adjust the stack parameters, particularly its defaut size.

 ### By the way...